-Each school shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, and aspirations, as outlined in the students' Personalized Learning Plans. and aspirations, as outlined in the students' Personalized Learning Plans.
+Each school shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, interests and aspirations, as outlined in the students' Personalized Learning Plans.

 2120.6.
 Curriculum Coordination.

 As required in 16 V.S.A. § 261a(a)(1), the board of each supervisory union SU/SD shall ensure that each school implements the supervisory union's SU/SD's written and delivered curriculum, which shall be: